DracoMindz/monty/README.md

 Any output must be printed on stdout
 Any error message must be printed on stderr
-Here is a link to a GitHub repository that could help you making sure your errors are printed on stderr Tests
+Here is a link to a GitHub repository that could help you making sure your errors are printed on stderr

-We strongly encourage you to work all together on a set of tests

 The Monty language